-Delaware 001-39959 27-2447291 (State or other jurisdiction of (Commission File Number) (I.R.S.
-Employer incorporation or organization) IdentificationNumber) 399 West Trimble Road San Jose, California 95131 (Address of principal executive off ices) (Zip Code)

-Registrant's telephone number, including area code: 408-459-7579

-Securities registered pursuant to Section 12(b) of the Act:

-Title of each class Trading Symbol(s) Name of each exchange on which registered Common stock, par value \$0.00001 per share CPTN The Nasdaq Capital Market Redeemable warrants, exercisable for common CPTNW The Nasdaq Capital Market stock at an exercise price of \$11.50 per share, subject to adjustment

-Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes \boxtimes No \square

-Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (§232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
-Yes  No 🗆

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company, or an emerging growth company.
-See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act.

-Large accelerated filer Accelerated filer

-Non-accelerated filer \boxtimes Smaller reporting company \times

-Emerging growth company \times

-If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act.
+(LAU tt name of registrant as specifica in its chai itti) Delaware 001-39959 27-2447291 (State or other jurisdiction of (Commission File Number) (I.R.S.
+Employer incorporation or organization) IdentificationNumber) 399 West Trimble Road San Jose, California 95131 (Address of principal executive offices) (Zip Code) Registrant's telephone number, including area code: 40 8-459-7579 Securities registered pursuant to Section 12(b) of the Act: Title of each class Trading Symbol(s) Name of each exchange on which regist Common stock, par value \$0.00001 per share CPTN The Nasdaq Capital Mark Redeemable warrants, exercisable for common stock at an exercise price of \$11.50 per share, subject to adjustment CPTNW The Nasdaq Capital Mark æt Indicate by check mark whether the registrant (1) has filed a preceding 12 months (or for such shorter period that the region 90 days.
+Yes \boxtimes No \square 1 1 ' / Indicate by check mark whether the registrant has submitted T ($\S 232.405$ of this chapter) during the preceding 12 months 5 5 0 Indicate by check mark whether the registrant is a large acc growth company.
+See the definitions of "large accelerated fil the Exchange Act.
+1 0 1 0 0 0 Large accelerated filer □ Accelerated filer Non-accelerated filer Smaller reporting company Emerging growth company \boxtimes If an emerging growth company, indicate by check mark if the financial accounting standards provided pursuant to Section 1 S . led transition period for complying with any r new or revised

 Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes 🗆 No 🗵
+Yes \square No \boxtimes